-The four-course CORE sequence strongly emphasizes global learning and personal/professional development.
+The four-course CORE sequence strongly emphasizes global learning and personal/professional development learning outcomes and objectives.
 Students typically complete it during the first and second years at FDU to provide a foundation for more advanced studies.
 The CORE sequence helps students explore their intellectual and creative strengths in order to draw on these while preparing for a fulfilling professional and personal life.
 It also assumes that when students need clarity to set goals or guidance to achieve them, the faculty and professional staff at FDU are collectively able to support students with knowledge pathways and intellectual skills early in their college careers.

 The CORE courses express the University’s global learning mission: To prepare students for responsible citizenship in the global community and for professional success in the global economy.